 The investigators recognise the important contribution that volunteers make to medical research, and will make every effort to ensure your safety and wellbeing.
-The University of Oxford, as the research sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your participation in this study.
+The University of Oxford, as the research sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your taking part in this study.
 In the event that something does go wrong and you are harmed during the research, and this is due to someone's negligence then you might have grounds for a legal action for compensation.
 While the Sponsor will cooperate with any claim, you may wish to seek independent legal advice to ensure that you are properly represented in pursuing any complaint.
 The study doctor can advise you of further action and refer you to a doctor within the NHS for treatment, if necessary.
 NHS indemnity operates in respect of the clinical treatment and procedures, undertaken as part of the study and if you needed to be admitted to hospital.
 At any time during the study, you will be entirely free to change your mind about taking part, and to withdraw from the study.
 This will not affect your subsequent medical care in any way.
-The United States National Institutes of Health (NIH), the funder, does not have a mechanism to provide direct compensation for research related injury.